-Employees who drive their own cars on the job for their companies no longer can count on Uncle Sam picking up the tab for those miles.
+Employees who drive their own cars on the job for their companies no longer can expect Uncle Sam to pick up the tab for those miles.
 Their employers — maybe.
 But not the federal government.

 The new Tax Cuts and Jobs Act put the brakes on unreimbursed business mileage.

 Let’s be clear about this.
 The IRS still allows deductions for driving on business.
 In fact, the IRS raised the mileage rate for 2018 by a penny from last year; it’s now 54.5 cents a mile.
 But, although employers and proprietors can claim mileage as a normal business expense, their employees cannot.

 It’s more than mileage.
 The new law “suspended” a range of unreimbursed employee expenses for the next eight years.
 For example, studious workers can no longer write off their spending for educational courses needed to keep their jobs or current salaries.
 Personal spending for items such as uniforms, union dues, business-related meals and entertainment, and others also is involved.

 Previously, the IRS and Congress had allowed those types of expenses to be deducted from income if they amounted to more than 2 percent of adjusted gross income.

 In practice, many employees have been accepting whatever mileage rate their companies offered and then claiming the difference up to the official IRS rate (53.5 cents last year) on their tax returns.
 The mileage was claimed on Schedule A.